 Oxygen and Ozone Monitoring

 Some facilities use oxygen or ozone and chlorine in the purification of water.
-Thermal mass flow meters can measure oxygen and ozone in the systems that do not use chlorine.
+Thermal mass flow meters can measure oxygen and ozone in systems that do not use chlorine.
 Additionally, Sage Metering supplies flow metering to ozone-generating manufacturers, and they use the meters in water purification systems.

 For more information, visit Wastewater Treatment Plants – An Industry Guide for Thermal Flow Meters for more insight into the applications for wastewater treatment plants.